kxnzx/Frontend-Mentor---huddle-landing-page-with-single-introductory-section-master/README.md

 ### What I learned:

 - That you can make a responsive website without media queries.
-  It is possible to make a website responsive solely with CSS Grid, which what I mainly did with this project.
+  It is possible to make a website responsive solely with CSS Grid, which I initially experimented with in this challenge.
+In this case however it didn't seem to work efficiently, because I still needed media queries.
+I used Flexbox instead, because it seemed more appropriate for this challenge.

 - How to use Font Awesome and make a circle border around social media links.

 - The difference between (width:100%) and (width:auto;):

   Width:100%; element(s) take up the exact width of the parent, however it excludes margins and paddings.
   Width:auto; element(s) take up the width of the parent in which the margins and paddings are included.

-- To make the footer stick at the bottom.
-I have achieved this by using the following properties and values;
+- How to make the footer stick at the bottom.
+I have achieved this by using the following properties and values:

   html {
   height: 100%;
   }